devriazul/devriazul/README.md

 ### 📖 About me

 <p>
-    I am a <strong>Senior Web Developer</strong> at <a href="https://bheuni.io" target="_blank"><strong>BHE UNI</strong></a>, where I specialize in building dynamic, scalable web applications that enhance user experience and drive engagement.<br><br>
-    With extensive expertise in <strong>React (Next.js), PHP, Laravel, MySQL</strong>, and API development, I leverage modern technologies such as <strong>HTML5, CSS3, Bootstrap, Tailwind</strong>, and <strong>WordPress</strong> to create robust solutions tailored to client needs.<br><br>
-    My experience extends beyond development to include deploying applications on cloud platforms and managing hosting environments via <strong>cPanel</strong> and <strong>WHM</strong> or Cloud Platform like <strong>Digital Ocean</strong>.
-I am also skilled in Microsoft email server management, ensuring seamless communication and support for users.<br><br>
-    My passion for coding and problem-solving enables me to adapt quickly to new challenges and continuously evolve my skill set.
-I thrive on delivering high-quality work efficiently while embracing innovative approaches to meet the demands of the ever-changing digital landscape.<br><br>
-    My goal is to further elevate my expertise and become a world-class professional web developer, dedicated to pushing boundaries and crafting impactful solutions that inspire users and clients alike.
+    I am a Full Stack Developer at <a href="bheuni.io" target="_blank">BHE UNI</a>, specializing in dynamic, scalable web applications that enhance user experience and drive engagement.
+Proficient in React (Next.js), PHP, Laravel, MySQL, and API development, I utilize technologies like Bootstrap, Tailwind, and WordPress to create tailored solutions.
+My experience includes deploying applications on cloud platforms and managing hosting environments with cPanel, WHM, and Digital Ocean, as well as Microsoft email server management.
+I am passionate about coding and problem-solving, continually refining my skills to deliver high-quality work efficiently.
+My goal is to further establish myself as a leading web developer, committed to creating impactful solutions for users and clients.
 </p>
 ### 🕵🏻‍♂️ Connect with me
 <p align="start">
   <a href="tel:+8801722754100" target="_blank">